mphomathabathe/flutter-generator/README.md

 # flutter-generator

-Recipe App Generator written and tested natively with on Flutter using Dart.
+Recipe App Generator written and tested natively with Flutter using Dart.

 **Project File Structure**: